ioam/svn-history/README.txt

 BUILDING TOPOGRAPHICA

-The topographica CVS directory includes the files necessary to build Topographica from source code on most platforms.
+The topographica directory includes the files necessary to build Topographica from source code on most platforms.
 All non-standard external libraries are included and for most platforms are built from source.
 This approach makes the initial compilation time longer and